JeromeRaymond/EmailSignatureForOutlook/README.md

 EmailSignatureOutlook
 Hi

-Tou'll find in this module:
+You'll find in this module:
 - HTML and TXT template files + associated pictures for creating outlook signature
 - a powershell script for modifying templates files with Active Directory personnal informations